Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/events/_index.md

   Compliant event producers MUST use a value of 1.x-wip when referring to this version of the specification.
 - `type`: This is the event type.
 Examples: instance.created, instance.process.paymentcompleted, instance.process.completed
 - `source`: Describes what the event is related to.
 Will be used to filter event types.
 For an app it would typical be /{org}/{app}/{partyId}/{instanceGuid}.
-  This would be used for the subscribers to look up a given instance.
+  This would be used for consumers to look up a given instance.
 - `subject`: The party the event is related to.
 PartyID is used.
 - `id`: Unique id for a given event.
 - `time`: The time the event was triggered.
 Set by the publisher.